epitt92/rug-api/README.md

    pip install -r requirements.txt
    ```

+3. Ensure you have created a `.env` file in the root of the repository with the required environment variables.
+See `.env.example` for a list of all required environment variables for this application.

-3. Run the application locally:
+4. Finally, run the application locally:
    ```sh
    uvicorn main:app --reload
    ```